-Chapter 14 discusses Windows NT server.
+Chapter 14 discusses Microsoft Windows networking technologies, specifically NT server and Windows 2000 Server.
 You'll look at designing a domain structure that will enhance your security posture, as well as how to use policies.
-We'll discuss working with user accounts' logging and file permissions, as well as some of the password insecurities with Windows NT.
+We'll discuss working with user accounts' logging and file permissions, as well as some of the password insecurities with Windows NT/2000.
 Finally, you'll read about the IP services available with NT and some of the security caveats in deploying them.

-Chapter 15 is all about UNIX.
+Chapter 15 is all about UNIX (and the UNIX clones, Linux and FreeBSD).
 Specifically, you'll see how to lock down a system running the Linux operating system.
 You'll look at user accounts, file permissions, and IP services.
 This chapter includes a detailed description of how to rebuild the operating system kernel to enhance security even further.

 Ever wonder how an evil villain might go about attacking your network resources?
 Read Chapter 16, which discusses how attackers collect information, how they may go about probing for vulnerabilities, and what types of exploits are available.
-You'll also look at some of the canned software tools that are available to an attackers.
+You'll also look at some of the canned software tools that are available to attackers.
 Chapter 17 shows you how you can stay informed about security vulnerabilities.
 This chapter describes the information available from both product vendors and a number of third-party resources.
 Vulnerability databases, Web sites, and mailing lists are discussed.
 Finally, the chapter ends with a look at auditing your environment using Kane Security analyst, a tool that helps you to verify that all of your systems are in compliance with your security policy.